SamwelOpiyo/Udacity-Linux-Configuration-Project/README.md

 * ec2-Your Public IP address with (**-**) .us-(your coast)-(a number).compute.amazonaws.com
 EC2 URL : http://ec2-52-15-171-191.us-east-2.compute.amazonaws.com/
-(This instance may not be usable, and should be used a reference only.)

 ## Configuration steps
 ### 1. Create an instance in AWS Lightsail